This post contains affiliate links. If you buy through these links, I may earn a small commission.

 What can I make with the berries from my Saskatoon bushes?

 You can make anything that you’d typically make with blueberries using your fresh harvest of Saskatoon berries.
-There are Saskatoon berry tart recipes, pie recipes, and Saskatoon sauce to name a few clever ways for including Saskatoon berries in your favorite recipes.
+There are a wide variety of ways to use them including, Saskatoon berry tart, pie recipes, and Saskatoon sauce to name a few clever ways for including Saskatoon berries in your favorite recipes.

-Combine Saskatoons with raspberries or strawberries to make a Bumbleberry crisp or jam!
+Combine Saskatoons with apples, raspberries or strawberries to make a Bumbleberry crisp, muffins or use in pies or jam!

-You can make juice too – then use the leftover fruit pulp to make Saskatoon Jelly!
+You can make juice too – then use the leftover fruit pulp to make Saskatoon jellies or syrups!

 We even make home made Saskatoon Berry Wine – click over to learn more!